-The best VR headsets for 2024
+The best VR headsets for 2026 - Engadget

 Valve's Index kit remains one of the best high-end solutions on the market that provides a truly immersive VR experience.
 For $999 you get the Index headset, Valve's finger tracking controllers and two SteamVR base stations.
 While we've seen higher-resolution headsets arrive in the last two years, it's still a very solid option, with a 1,440 by 1,600 pixel resolution, an eye-watering 144Hz refresh rate and a massive 130-degree field of view.
 I'd gladly lose a few pixels for the Index's smoother and more expansive screen, which are still far beyond most other consumer headsets.

-As a SteamVR product, the Index requires installing two sensors at opposite corners of your room.
+As a SteamVR product, the Index requires installing two sensors at opposite corners of your room, which limits its compatibility but enables extremely precise tracking.
 And of course, it's wired to your PC.
-But that clunkiness is worth it for the higher refresh rate and more accurate tracking.
+But that clunkiness is worth it for the higher refresh rate and more accurate tracking, especially if you want the deepest possible sense of immersion in a virtual world.
 Sure, it's not as easy to use as the Quest 3S, but at this price range, we assume you'll suffer a bit of inconvenience to get a truly high-quality VR experience.

 Valve's finger tracking controllers are fantastic as well, with a convenient strap that locks them onto your hands.
 They make playing Half-Life: Alyx feel like a dream.
 It's unfortunate that other VR games haven't fully taken advantage of the finger tracking though.